kairen/kube-ansible/README.md

 $ ansible-playbook -i inventory cluster.yml
 ```

-And then just run `addons.yml` to create addons(Dashboard, proxy, DNS):
+And then run `addons.yml` to create addons(Dashboard, proxy, DNS):
 ```sh
 $ ansible-playbook -i inventory addons.yml
 ```

-If you want to deploying a Ceph cluster on to a Kubernetes, just run `ceph-cluster.yml`:
+If you want to deploy a Ceph cluster on to a Kubernetes, just run `ceph-cluster.yml`:
 ```sh
 $ ansible-playbook -i inventory ceph-cluster.yml
 ```

-When ceph cluster is fully running, you must label your storage nodes in order to run Ceph pods on them:
+When Ceph cluster is fully running, you must label your storage nodes in order to run osd pods on them:
 ```sh
 $ kubectl label node <node_name> node-type=storage
 ```